History

 Course structure

-Your first year focuses on the skills you need for your degree, like preparing and presenting an argument.
-We’ll introduce you to the major themes running through the course:
+Your first year focuses on building and presenting arguments, interrogating evidence, forming your own view.
+You'll explore the major themes running through the course:

 Learning and teaching